microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 ### Prerequisite

 You should be familiar by now with the structure of the pumpkin data that we are examining.
 You can find it preloaded and pre-cleaned in this lesson's _notebook.ipynb_ file.
-In the file, the pumpkin price is displayed per bushel in a new dataframe.
+In the file, the pumpkin price is displayed per bushel in a new data frame.
 Make sure you can run these notebooks in kernels in Visual Studio Code.

 ### Preparation